Hem-del/Python_billing_system/README.md

 ```bash
   admin
   ```
+## future development
+- customer name effect in bill generation and billing history
+- discount effect in bill generation and billing history
+- addition of making capable of handling errors
 ## Installation
 To install and run the Python Billing System on a Linux system, follow these steps: